 In the years between 1943 and 1973, the group evolved through a number of personnel changes, moved to Nashville, and became known as The Oak Ridge Boys.
 William Lee Golden joined in 1965, Duane Allen in 1966, Richard Sterban in 1972, and Joe Bonsall came onboard in 1973.

-The Oak Ridge Boys won their first Grammy® in 1970 for "Talk About the Good Times."
-In 1973, they recorded a single with Johnny Cash and the Carter Family called "Praise the Lord and Pass the Soup," which brought them their first appearance on the country charts.
+The Oak Ridge Boys won their first Grammy in 1970 for “Talk About the Good Times.”
+In 1973, they recorded a single with Johnny Cash and the Carter Family.
+“Praise the Lord and Pass the Soup” brought them their first appearance on the country charts.
 In the latter part of the 1970s, the Oaks opened a series of tour dates for Roy Clark, Jimmy Dean and Mel Tillis.

 The group scored a breakout hit in 1977 with “Y'all Come Back Saloon,” the title song from their MCA label debut album.
 During the next 20 years they scored 17 career chart-toppers and 34 Top 10 hits—including a double-platinum single about a girl named “Elvira”—and won countless Grammy, CMA, ACM, and other awards.
 The Oak Ridge Boys have sold more than 30 million records—gold, platinum and multi-platinum—and continue to tour, performing more than 150 shows across the U.S. and Canada each year.